My Wim Hof Ice Tank Experience

 Could Wim’s approach eliminate my intermittent fatigue and ignite a plentiful supply of energy in my body again?

-To cut a long story short, the Wim Hof workshop was an incredible experience that has shifted something deep within me.
+To cut a long story short, the Wim Hof workshop was an incredible experience that shifted something deep within me.
 Already I feel more empowered and excited about new possibilities ahead.

 Wim Hof breathing – am I still alive?